coder/coder/docs/templates.md

 Review editable template properties by running `coder templates edit -h`.

-Alternatively, you can pull down the template as a compressed file (`.tar.gz`) to your current directory:
+Alternatively, you can pull down the template as a tape archive (`.tar`) to your current directory:

 ```sh
 coder templates pull <template-name> file.tar